-A fundraising effort is now underway to cover the $813,000 cost of buying and permanently conserving this land.
+A massive fundraising effort was able to cover the $813,000 cost of buying and permanently conserving this land.

-Once fundraising is complete, the land will be given to the State of Vermont and become part of Okemo State Forest.
+The land is now owned by the State of Vermont and has become part of Okemo State Forest.
 A conservation easement will ensure the land’s long-term protection.

 - $210,000 from Vermont Forests, Parks & Recreation

 - $224,000 from the Vermont Housing & Conservation Board